Théo Hernandez: International career

-On 26 August 2021, he received his first call to the France senior squad.
+On 26 April 2018, Hernandez received his first call to the France senior squad.
 He made his debut on 7 September 2021 in a World Cup qualifier against Finland, a 2–0 home victory.
 He started and played the whole game.
 In October 2021, ahead of the UEFA Nations League semi-finals against Belgium, Théo for the first time received a call-up to the national team from Didier Deschamps together with his brother Lucas; the two were later fielded in the 3–4–1–2 formation as a left centre-back and a left wing-back, respectively, making it the first time they played together in a senior competitive game.
 On 7 October, he scored a late-time winner in the 3–2 victory against the aforementioned opponent, sending his team to the final for the first time in history of the tournament.

-In November 2022, he was named in the final squad for the 2022 FIFA World Cup in Qatar.
-On 14 December, he scored a goal in a 2–0 win over Morocco in the semi-final.
+In November 2022, Hernandez was named in France's final squad for the 2022 FIFA World Cup in Qatar.
+On 14 December, he scored a goal in a 2–0 win over Morocco in the semi-finals.

+In June 2024, he was named in the squad for UEFA Euro 2024 in Germany.
+In their quarter-final match against Portugal on 5 July, he scored the winning penalty kick of the shoot-out to send his country into the next round.

 Personal life

 Hernandez's father, Jean-François, was also a footballer.
-A centre-back from France, he too played for Atlético Madrid; his older brother Lucas, who plays for Bayern Munich and France, was also developed at the club.
+A centre-back from France, he too played for Atlético Madrid; his older brother Lucas, who plays for Paris Saint-Germain and France, was also developed at the club.
 In 2022, French newspaper L'Équipe found that Jean-François – who went missing in 2004 – was living in Thailand, and had allegedly been legally blocked by his ex-partner from seeing their children.

 He has been dating Italian model Zoe Cristofoli since June 2020.
-On 8 April 2022, the couple's son Theo Junior was born.
+On 8 April 2022, the couple's son was born.